FRCTeam3255/NURDVision/README.md

 Step 5: Download flashJetson.run Type:

-	wget https://github.com/FRCTeam3255/NURDVision/raw/master/flashJetson.run; bash ./flashJetson.run
+	 mkdir jetsonInstall; cd jetsonInstall; wget https://github.com/FRCTeam3255/NURDVision/raw/master/flashJetson.run; bash ./flashJetson.run

-Step 6: roll through the user intuitive flash process (this may take a few hours) selecting Jetson Tk1 where available Follow the on screen steps.
-It should say flash succesfull You may be asked to enter an ip address on the jetson type: ifconfig then type inte addr: (example 192.168.0.0) you see into the prompt on your computer click continue.
+Step 6: roll through the user intuitive flash process (this may take a few hours) selecting Jetson Tk1 where available

+Follow the on screen steps. _**DO NOT INSTALL OPENCV OR ANY SAMPLES AT THIS POINT**_.

+It should say flash succesfull.

+You may be asked to enter an ip address on the jetson type: ifconfig then type inte addr: (example 192.168.0.0) you see into the prompt on your computer click continue.

 ### Jetson NURDVision installation:
 A PC is no longer needed as this work is done on the jetson

-(alterantively can be done by ssh by typing: ssh ubuntu@(IP_ADDRESS_FOUND_IN_IFCONFIG) password:ubuntu and typing commands there instead)
+(alterantively can be done by ssh by typing: ssh ubuntu@(IP-ADDRESS-FOUND-IN-IFCONFIG) password:ubuntu and typing commands there instead)

 Step 1: download install.sh to jetson.
 Type: